 - Educational incentive for users to check and annotate

-Comparing TikTok to X and Meta in the field of Community Notes means looking at their role in terms of trust, engagement and the perceived quality of content.
-Each of these three platforms has distinct strengths, but also vulnerabilities to misappropriation, polarization and strategic use by creators and brands alike.
+Comparing TikTok to X and Meta in the area of Community Notes means examining their role in trust, engagement, and perceived content quality.
+Each of these three platforms has distinct strengths, but also vulnerabilities in the face of misappropriation, polarization, and strategic use by both creators and brands.

 Comparative table of key points